-The required area focuses on the defined subject-specific and methodological foundations of a Master's program in International Relations from the political science sub-discipline of International Relations:
+The required area focuses on the defined subject-specific and methodological foundations of a Master's program in International Relations from the Political Science sub-discipline of International Relations:

-- The required module Theories, Structures and Orders in World Politics (10 ECTS) deepens historical and systematic knowledge on the theoretical and methodological foundations of the analysis of international relations as well as foreign policy research. - The required module Policies, Strategies and Areas of International Relations (10 ECTS) deepens historical and systematic knowledge about the foreign and security policy of selected states, the European Union, about cooperation and conflicts in world politics, about (inter-)regionalism as well as about North-South relations. - Furthermore, a Master's module (5 ECTS) from the range of Studium.Pro offered by the KU must be completed.
-This can be chosen from the sub-areas Pro Discourse, Pro Horizon or Pro Society.
+- The required module Theories, Structures and Orders in World Politics (10 ECTS) deepens historical and systematic knowledge on the theoretical and methodological foundations of the analysis of international relations as well as foreign policy research. - The required module Policies, Strategies and Areas of International Relations (10 ECTS) deepens historical and systematic knowledge about politics (activities) and strategies of important global political actors and the areas of international politics constituted by them. - Furthermore, a Master's module (5 ECTS) from the range of Studium.Pro offered by the KU must be completed.
 Studium.Pro offers students the opportunity to shape their educational and qualification path in an enriching way by means of a variety of interdisciplinary offers.